ERC725Alliance/erc725.js/docs/writing-data.md

   LSP1UniversalReceiverDelegate: '0x1183790f29BE3cDfD0A102862fEA1a4a30b3AdAb',
 });

 // 2.
-Flatten encoded data using `flattenEncodedData` const dataToSaveOnChain = flattenEncodedData(encodedDataManyKeys);
+Flatten the encoded data using the `flattenEncodedData` function. const dataToSaveOnChain = flattenEncodedData(encodedDataManyKeys);

 // 3.
-Get a reference to the desired contract const erc725Contract = new web3.eth.Contract(
+Get an ABI (JSON Interface) of the desired contract, in order to reference it. const erc725Contract = new web3.eth.Contract(
   [
     // NOTE: We are not loading the full contract ABI, only the function we need